whosramoss/whosramoss/README.md

 <!-- <img align="right" src="https://github-readme-stats.vercel.app/api?username=whosramoss&&show_icons=false&title_color=191919&icon_color=191919&text_color=ffffffbg_color=ffffff&hide=prs,issues" />-->

 <!-- ABOUT -->
-<p align="left">I'm mobile developer focused in motion and interactive experiences based in Brazil.
-I'm optimisitic, curious and passionate about technology.</p >

 I'm a mobile developer and computer engineer based in Brazil (Espírito Santo) pursuing a bachelor's degree in software engineering.

 Love learning new things and discovering new ways of solving problems.
 Focused on delivering value, I help the development of solutions for users giving the best experiences they can have while using the tools I help to create and grow